BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 accepts the Appliance for delivery back to us; or (b) you do not provide the Appliance to the carrier for return to us at our request.

-**9.7.  **YOU ARE SOLELY RESPONSIBLE FOR APPLYING APPROPRIATE SECURITY MEASURES TO YOUR DATA AND YOUR USE OF APPLIANCES AND SNOWMOBILE MATERIALS, INCLUDING ENCRYPTING SENSITIVE DATA AND NOT ALLOWING UNAUTHORIZED ACCESS TO ANY APPLIANCE OR SNOWMOBILE MATERIALS.
+**9.6.  **YOU ARE SOLELY RESPONSIBLE FOR APPLYING APPROPRIATE SECURITY MEASURES TO YOUR DATA AND YOUR USE OF APPLIANCES , INCLUDING ENCRYPTING SENSITIVE DATA AND NOT ALLOWING UNAUTHORIZED ACCESS TO ANY APPLIANCE.

-**9.8.** AWS or its affiliates maintain all rights in the Appliances, Appliance Software, and Snowmobile Materials and is not selling, renting, leasing, or transferring any ownership, intellectual or other rights in the Appliances, Appliance Software, or Snowmobile Materials to you.
-You will not, and will not purport to, assign, grant, or transfer the Appliances, Appliance Software, or Snowmobile Materials or any interest in the Appliances, Appliance Software, or Snowmobile Materials to any individual or entity, and any such purported assignment, grant or transfer is void.
-Without limiting the foregoing, you will not (or attempt to), and will not permit or authorize third parties to (or attempt to), (a) scan, x-ray, open, modify, alter, disassemble, or otherwise attempt to view the inside of or tamper with the Appliance or Snowmobile Materials; or (b) circumvent or disable any features or measures in the Appliance, Appliance Software, or Snowmobile Materials.
-You acknowledge that the Appliances and Snowmobile Materials may be equipped with tamper monitoring.
+**9.7.** AWS or its affiliates maintain all rights in the Appliances and Appliance Software, and is not selling, renting, leasing, or transferring any ownership, intellectual or other rights in the Appliances or Appliance Software to you.
+You will not, and will not purport to, assign, grant, or transfer the Appliances or Appliance Software or any interest in the Appliances or Appliance Software to any individual or entity, and any such purported assignment, grant or transfer is void.
+Without limiting the foregoing, you will not (or attempt to), and will not permit or authorize third parties to (or attempt to), (a) scan, x-ray, open, modify, alter, disassemble, or otherwise attempt to view the inside of or tamper with the Appliance; or (b) circumvent or disable any features or measures in the Appliance or Appliance Software.
+You acknowledge that the Appliances may be equipped with tamper monitoring.

-**9.9.** You will return all Appliances to us for assessment and to enable us to determine how they can be reused and which components must be recycled in an environmentally sound manner, regardless of the external condition of the Appliance and even if you believe the Appliance may be damaged or non-
+**9.8.** You will return all Appliances to us for assessment and to enable us to determine how they can be reused and which components must be recycled in an environmentally sound manner, regardless of the external condition of the Appliance and even if you believe the Appliance may be damaged or non-